 Why "Contemporary Classical Composer?"

 I like to create heartfelt contemporary classical art music or concert music.
 The creative diversity that exists here has always been of great interest to me.
 I feel an artistic freedom in this genre despite all its rigors/discipline.
 My appreciation for contemporary classical art music and my eagerness to always improve my craftsmanship is an integral part of my music making process.

 I am not entirely adverse to writing adventurous music even avant garde so long as the message conveyed is kind.
 I must admit that I am prone to a lyrical and a more readily understandable music aesthetic.
 With that said, it may be noteworthy (pun intended) that I mention my early exposure to American Gamelan music (both Javanese and Balinese).
 This "new music" genre was instrumental (pun intended) in shaping my less than traditional creative aesthetic and influenced me greatly in the development of my own voice and my own stylistic approach to composition.

 I would never consider my music representative of the "conservative side of things" or "at the cutting edge" of modern contemporary classical art music.
 I would not consider myself as being "middle of the road" either.
-If anything, the forms of my compositions are transparent and simple, the phrases asymmetric and for the most part, the incorporation of dissonance is oftentimes deliberately mild.
+If anything, the forms of my compositions are transparent and simple, the phrases asymmetric and for the most part, the incorporation of dissonance is oftentimes deliberately compassionate.
 Ideally, my music is intended to please the listener's ear not upset it.
 Reason being, I know life or my life or my existence to be a wonderful beautiful gift.
 I have no complaints.
 So then, why should the character and/or content of my music be any different.